 From there, we go to separate areas or rooms assigned to each topic.
 The session formats can be a presentation, inquiry about a question or discussion about an issue or technical field.
 We ask for one participant volunteers to record the proceedings.

-The sessions are put forward by the women who attend the event – and are diverse.
-They include expert topics about their particular expertise, hosting conversations about issues of interest both technical and personal (like how to balance work and family), exploring start-up ideas, introductions or deep dives to different programming languages or frameworks, sharing stories about what it was like to work in the early days of the industry, introduction to public speaking and many others.
+Various session topics are put forward by the women who attend the event.
+They include: presenting about a particular expertise, hosting conversations about issues of interest both technical and personal (such as how to balance work and family), exploring start-up ideas, discussing different programming languages or frameworks, sharing stories about what it was like to work in the early days of the industry, teaching public speaking, and many others.

 At the end of each day we review briefly highlights from all the sessions hosted during the day and then usually invite attendees to complete the following sentence “As a result of today…” you can see what women shared in this closing exercise from our DC unconfernece here.